 SUPREME COURT DISCIPLINES 12 ATTORNEYS

-The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 12 attorneys — disbarring one, revoking the licenses of two, suspending four, and publicly reprimanding five.
+The Florida Bar, the state’s guardian for the integrity of the legal profession, announces that the Florida Supreme Court in recent court orders disciplined 12 attorneys, disbarring one, revoking the license of three, suspending seven and publicly reprimanding one.

-As an official arm of the Florida Supreme Court, The Florida Bar and its Department of Lawyer Regulation are charged with administering a statewide disciplinary system to enforce Supreme Court rules of professional conduct for the 105,802 members of The Florida Bar.
+The Florida Supreme Court, The Florida Bar and its Department of Lawyer Regulation are charged with administering a statewide disciplinary system to enforce Supreme Court rules of professional conduct for the more than 111,000 members of The Florida Bar.
 Key discipline case files that are public record are posted to attorneys’ individual online Florida Bar profiles.
 To view discipline documents, follow these steps.
-Additional information on the discipline system and how to file a complaint are available at www.floridabar.org/attorneydiscipline.
+Information on the discipline system and how to file a complaint are available at www.floridabar.org/attorneydiscipline.